 During 2012-13 the Education Department underwent further restructuring with a rationalisation of roles and responsibilities for a number of central staff.
 A central senior management team comprised of the Director of Education and 2 Heads of Education is now supported in their work by 4 Education Managers and 8 Quality Improvement Officers.
-The key focus of Education Managers and Quality Improvement Officers is school improvement and the delivery of improved outcomes for children, young people and families.
+The key focus of Education Managers and Quality Improvement and the delivery of improved outcomes for children, young people and families.